 This report was prepared under our supervision and in accordance with all applicable Actuarial Standards of Practice.
 The assumptions and methods used for funding purposes meet the requirements of all applicable Actuarial Standards of Practice.
-We are Fellows of the Society of Actuaries, Enrolled Actuaries, Members of the American Academy of Actuaries, and Fellows of the Conference of Consulting Actuaries.
-We meet the Qualification Standards of the American Academy of Actuaries to render the actuarial opinions contained herein.
+We are Fellows of the Society of Actuaries, Enrolled Actuaries, Fellows of the Conference of Consulting Actuaries, and Members of the American Academy of Actuaries.
+We meet the Qualification Standards of the American Academy of Actuaries to render the actuarial opinion contained herein.